Devex: News coverage

-Devex's placement as the media platform for the development community gives its reporters regular access to key development events and exclusive annual meetings with development leaders and influencers.
 At the 2013 European Development Days in Brussels, Devex spoke to Winne Byanyima, executive director of Oxfam International, about the shifting development landscape.

 While it was still in operation, Devex also regularly covered the Clinton Global Initiative, or CGI, annual meeting that convened global leaders to discuss solutions for global development challenges.
 In 2014, former President Bill Clinton spoke to Devex about the future of cross-sector development collaboration and partnership ahead of the CGI meeting in New York.

-At the height of Ebola response, Devex associate editor Richard Jones traveled to Guinea with the European Commissioner for International Cooperation Neven Mimica to report on European efforts to combat the epidemic.

-During the 2015 World Bank/International Monetary Fund Spring Meetings, World Bank President Jim Yong Kim sat down with Devex President and Editor-in-Chief Raj Kumar for an exclusive interview about the controversial World Bank reforms and the future of the Bank.
+At the height of the Western African Ebola virus epidemic, Devex associate editor Richard Jones traveled to Guinea with the European Commissioner for International Cooperation Neven Mimica to report on European efforts to combat the epidemic.
+During the 2015 World Bank/International Monetary Fund Spring Meetings, World Bank President Jim Yong Kim sat down with Devex president and editor-in-chief Raj Kumar for an exclusive interview about the controversial World Bank reforms and the future of the Bank.

 In May 2015, Asian Development Bank President Takehiko Nakao spoke exclusively to Devex about the merger between the Asian Development Bank and Ordinary Capital Resources.

 In April 2021, Devex was the first to report UK government budget cuts for the Global Polio Eradication Initiative (GPEI) by 95%, from £100m to £5m, as well as funding cuts for water, sanitation, and hygiene cut by 80%.

 Devex hosted a virtual forum in May 2021 during the ongoing World Health Assembly to discuss inequalities in global COVID-19 vaccine access, such as the AstraZeneca vaccine.

 Services

-Devex uses content-sharing and social-networking tools to dramatically reduce the time and expense which international development professionals have typically had to devote to recruiting and information-gathering.
-The features offered on devex.com include a searchable database of over 700,000 professionals and a company directory listing more than 12,000 development companies.
+Devex uses content-sharing and social-networking tools to help international development professionals find information.
+The features offered on Devex.com include a searchable database of over 700,000 professionals and a company directory listing more than 12,000 development companies.

 Devex also provides its members with information about projects being funded by over 350 bilateral and multilateral donor agencies.
 Its real-time intelligence on the development sector prompted the Washington Post to compare Devex to Bloomberg L.P.’s financial information service.
 At any given time, the site provides details on as many as 35,000 active projects in the developing world.
 Devex members receive several types of reports on these activities including: